 May is Make Your Own Moon Sand!

-I even resist washing my hands during play now (less pictures were taken) to encourage him and model for him that it is okay!
-I had this ready for when he got home for school as an invitation to play and get messy!
+I even resist washing my hands during play now (less pictures were taken) to encourage him and model for him that it is okay to get your hands dirty.
+I had this ready for when he got home for school as an invitation to play and get messy.

 He really loved the space theme and pretended the meteors were coming in to land and the stars were falling.
 He started out using the spoon I provided to help his play.
 I showed him he could pack little castles and enjoyed dumping them on the men and covering them, making a mound.
-All the men got “stuck” and needed rescueing before the next meteor hit!
+All the men got “stuck” and needed rescuing before the next meteor hit!
 Then he got messy!
 My favorite part is watching him start to test his boundaries and really squish into the moon sand mixture.
 Once this happens, I know he is coming to an end and will definitely be ready to wash his hands, but I am so glad that he takes the time to feel it even if it is just a couple of minutes!
 I let him explore the sensory play at his own pace and in whatever way he feels comfortable.
 Without pushing, he often gets around to getting himself quite a bit messy!

-Homemade moon sand makes for great fun with a space-themed sensory bin too!
+Homemade moon sand for space-themed fun!

 Click on the image below or on the link for more fun sensory play ideas for kids.